 By getting to know them, you will be able to cater to different needs.
 Through observing them you can better develop strategies to maximize their learning potential.

-Document and Enforce Classroom Rules
+Enforcing Classroom Rules

 Create Sections for different types of play